History of science and technology in Africa: West Africa

+Between 1789 CE and 1797 CE, king Agonglo of Dahomey owned a carriage, which was still intact during the 1870s CE.

+Throughout the 19th century CE, numerous Europeans accounts reported the observed use of many wheeled transports, including carriages, which were part of ceremonial processions in the kingdom of Dahomey.

+In 1824 CE, the king of Lagos gifted a large-sized carriage to the emperor of Brazil.

+During the 1840s CE, king Eyamba V of Old Calabar acquired two horse-drawn carriages.

+In 1841 CE, Asantehene Kwaku Dua I was gifted a carriage by the Methodist Missionary Society.

+In 1845 CE, the kingdom of Dahomey used a cart against Badagry, resulting in it later being seized.

+In 1850 CE, a European account in the kingdom of Dahomey detailed: "'a glass-coach, the handiwork of Hoo-ton-gee, a native artist-a square with four large windows, on wheels', and also ' ... [a] wheeled-chair with a huge bird before it, on wheels of Dahomey make ... [a] warrior on wheels, Dahomey make, ... [and a] Dahoman-made chair on wheels, covered with handsome country cloth'."

+In 1864 CE, a European account detailed Dahomey carriages "'of home, or native manufacture', including 'a blue-green shandridan, with two short flagstaffs attached to the front'."

+In 1866 CE, a European account reported the observed use of a carriage in a procession, which was part of a ceremony in the kingdom of Borno, at Kukawa.

+In 1870 CE, a European account reported the observed use of a mule-drawn carriage in a ceremonial procession, which was gifted to the Shehu of Borno by British explorers in 1851 CE, at Kukawa.

+In 1871 CE, a European account in the kingdom of Dahomey detailed: "'a dark green coach, evidently of native manufacture'."

+Southern Africa

+At Tsodilo Hills, in Botswana, white painted rock art may depict a wagon and wagon wheel, which may date after, or even considerably after, the 1st millennium CE.

 Warfare

 Most of tropical Africa did not have a cavalry.
 Horses would be wiped out by tse-tse fly and it was not possible to domesticate the zebra.
 The army of tropical Africa consisted of mainly infantry.
 Weapons included bows and arrows with low bow strength that compensated with poison-tipped arrows.
 Throwing knives were made use of in central Africa, spears that could double as thrusting cutting weapons, and swords were also in use.
 Heavy clubs when thrown could break bones, battle axe, and shields of various sizes were in widespread use.
 Later guns, muskets such as flintlock, wheelock, and matchlock.
 Contrary to popular perception, guns were also in widespread use in Africa.
 They typically were of poor quality, a policy of European nations to provide poor quality merchandise.
 One reason the slave trade was so successful was the widespread use of guns in Africa.